cypress-io/cypress-documentation/source/guides/quick-start/vue-quick-start.md

 ### Installation

-This guide assumes that you will are using Vue CLI, if you would like to see documentation with how Cypress should be run with a CDN version of Vue, be sure to visit this issue and give it a thumbs up.
+This guide assumes that you are using {% url "Vue CLI" https://cli.vuejs.org/ %}, if you would like to see documentation on how Cypress should be run with a CDN version of Vue, be sure to visit this issue and give it a thumbs up.

 The easiest way to install Cypress is through Vue CLI's plugin.
 This will not only add Cypress as a dependency to your project, but will also help create a scaffold in your project.